 In this release, 2011 NLCD/MODIS data is available to produce crop fractions for Canada and the US.
-To accompany this data, future release will include an updated fertilizer type scenario for 2011.
-In addition, we will continue to improve the crop fraction coverage with including data from Mexico.
+To accompany this data, a future release will include an updated fertilizer type scenario for 2011.
+In addition, we will continue to improve the crop fraction coverage with the upcoming

+NLCD 2016 release using the USDA 2017 census data and corresponding crop census data for Canada and Mexico.
+We are continuing our efforts to improve the C-N-P budgets within this systems for different crops.
 We are also exploring the possibility of moving to computing crop land use data directly from USDA National Agricultural Statistics Service (NASS) Cropland Data Layer (CDL) data.
-This would provide higher-resolution information; however, these data do not include some information that is critical for using EPIC (such as differentiation between irrigated and rain-fed crops), so further exploration is needed.
+This would provide higher-resolution crop spatial information, however, CDL data do not include some information that is critical for FEST-C EPIC (such as differentiation between irrigated and rain-fed crops).
+Thus, further exploration on using this data set in combination with other irrigation data is needed.